 Only owners of record of the subject property, attorneys for such owners and authorized agents of such owners may file appeals.
-To be recognized as an authorized agent, the owner of record must designate the agent as an authorized agent in writing submitted to the Assessor’s Office including the agent’s name, mailing address, telephone number, and email address and the owner of record’s signature.
+To designate an authorized agent, the owner of record must submit a document in writing to the Assessor’s Office including the agent’s name, mailing address, telephone number, and email address and the owner of record’s signature.
 A form for providing this written agent authorization is included on your Notice of Valuation.
-Agents may not use the on-line appeal option.
+Agents may not use the online appeal option.

-The appeal period is May 3 to June 1.
+In 2021, the appeal period is May 3 to June 1.
 The appeal period for personal property is June 15 to June 30.
-To preserve your right to object, your appeal must be postmarked, emailed or delivered in person on or before June 1, 2020.
+To preserve your right to object, your appeal must be postmarked, emailed, or delivered in-person on or before June 1, 2021.
 Appeals filed late are not accepted.

 A Notice of Determination will be sent by the Assessor’s Office to appealing taxpayers on June 30, 2021.
 The Assessor’s Office may reach out to taxpayers before June 30 if there are questions about the appeal.

 The Summit County Assessor’s Office will review the information and data in our records for your property and confirm that it is correct.
 If we are uncertain about any information or find any discrepancies, we use a variety of means to research and confirm information, which may include contacting the property owner or scheduling a physical inspection of the property.
 If we discover information about the property that supports a different value, either lower or higher, we will adjust the value and indicate that adjustment on the Notice of Determination.
 If no new information about the property is discovered, or considered relevant to the value, the Summit County Assessor’s Office cannot arbitrarily reduce the value of the property.